top of page

 We held our first community engagement event in January 2022, following a door-knocking campaign, to gather feedback about the proposed plans and understand local people's priorities for the development of the site.
 More events were organised throughout 2022 to involve different organisations in the area and feed in to the design process as plans evolved.

-The Community Steering Group campaigned and worked hard to get to a place where now the project is moving forward, and we are working toward submitting a planning application in 2023.
+The Community Steering Group campaigned and worked hard to move the project forward, and had hoped to submit a planning application in 2023.

 "Advocating for the needs of the community in our conversations with our architects and landscape architects was our number one priority.
 It’s important that the design is disarming to passers-by, so as to not have it assumed to be another ‘luxury’ development created for young professionals and investors.
 Above all, we’ve been clear that we should be challenging Lambeth Council’s standard guidance and push for more 3- and 4-bed homes to cater to the needs of families, whose needs are not being met by many new developments in the area which focus on 1- and 2-bed homes, although there’s also a viability aspect to be considered here...
 Perhaps the biggest highlight was our community outreach event; it was a gratifying moment and felt like a huge milestone for the campaign.
 Despite the state of the pandemic pushing the event online, we still got to hear the views of residents who were not in our steering group.
 Our first post-pandemic in-person steering group social was also a lovely moment of coming together, bringing together both current and former steering group members." - Costa Christou, Christchurch Road Community Steering Group